peppey/Uncertaintiy-Quantification-in-Hydrology/README.md

 # Uncertaintiy-Quantification-in-Hydrology

-Code for the course "Uncertainty Quantification in Hydrology".
+Code for the course "Mathematical Models for Uncertainty Quantification in Hydrology".